rosacker/msds_498_insurance_loss_modeling/synthetic_data_creation/README.md

 - [ ] Add process for a household buying cars
 - [ ] Add process for a household selling/losing cars
 - [ ] Looks back at household finances
-- [ ] Figure out the claim process for each peril
 - [x] Add process for determining how many miles each person drives
 - [x] Confirm spouse age process is working right
 - [x] Add process for agging vehicles